A unified leptoquark model confronted with lepton non-universality in $B$-meson decays: Low energy observables

 In \tab{tab:parameters} we collect the input parameters for this study.
 The remaining parameters affect the heavy states which do not contribute to the observables discussed below.
 For the fermions we take as input the known quark and lepton masses, the CKM and the PMNS matrices using the best fit values reported in \cite{PDG2018}, the Yukawa couplings $Y_2$, $Y_5$ and $\tan\beta$.
 For an explanation of the $B$-physics observables we need an off-diagonal structure in $Y_4$.
 We therefore take $V_d$ as input, parametrizing it as

 denoting $c_{ij}=\cos\phi_{ij}$ and $s_{ij}=\sin\phi_{ij}$, and vary all three angles in the range $[0,\pi]$ with $\delta=0$ for simplicity.
-In the scalar sector we take the $SU(4)_{\rm C}$-breaking VEV $v_\chi$ and the overall scale ($m_{A}$) of the heavy integer-charge Higgs bosons as input and set $\lambda_6$ such that the $ R'_1 \simeq R_2 $ leptoquark remains light.
-With $R'_2 \simeq \tilde{R}_2$ heavy, the mixing between the charge-$2/3$ components is negligibly small.
+In the scalar sector we take the $SU(4)_{\rm C}$-breaking VEV $v_\chi$, the mass of the $R'_1$ leptoquark and the overall scale ($m_{A}$) of the heavy integer-charge Higgs bosons as input.
 Moreover, we fix the mass of the SM-like Higgs-boson to $125.1$~GeV by adjusting $\lambda_7$ accordingly.
 As we take the heavy Higgs bosons to be in the multi-TeV range, we are in the decoupling limit and fulfil automatically the experimental constraints on the observed Higgs boson.

-As long as $R_{D}$ and $R_{D^{*}}$ is concerned, there are in principle two ways to accommodate the data in the current scenario: (i) The model automatically contains a vector leptoquark of a suitable type~\cite{Calibbi:2017qbu}; however, its potential effects in $R_{D^{(*)}}$ are strongly suppressed by the need to be compatible with $K_{L}\to \mu e$ which pushes its allowed mass above 1600 TeV. (ii) A way larger effect than (i) is expected if the two scalar $SU(2)$-doublet leptoquarks in the spectrum remain light and, at the same time, their charge $+2/3$ components entertain a large mixing.
-This, however, is difficult to do in the current setting as it calls for a significant tuning of the scalar potential parameters; at the same time, ${\rm BR}(\mu \to e\gamma)$ is driven way above the experimental limit.
+As long as $R_{D}$ and $R_{D^{*}}$ are concerned, there are in principle two ways to accommodate the data in the current scenario: (i) The model automatically contains a vector leptoquark of a suitable type~\cite{Calibbi:2017qbu}; however, its potential effects in $R_{D^{(*)}}$ are strongly suppressed by the need to be compatible with $K_{L}\to \mu e$ which pushes its allowed mass above 1600 TeV. (ii) A way larger effect than (i) is expected if the two scalar $SU(2)$-doublet leptoquarks in the spectrum remain light and, at the same time, their charge $+2/3$ components entertain a large mixing.
+This, as discussed in Sect.~\ref{sec:model}, is impossible in the current setting.
 Hence, the simple model at stakes has serious issues with accommodating the existing $\overline{B}\to D^{(*)}\ell \bar\nu$ data.

 By contrast, it is fairly easy to explain the currently observed values for $R_K$ and $R_{K^*}$ as demonstrated in \fig{fig:RKangles}.
 Here we have fixed the input parameters as given in \tab{tab:parameters} and varied one of the relevant angles.
 The new physics contributions to the Wilson coefficients are given by